Click here to view an animated version of this procedure.

 - Failure of labor to progress

-- Baby shows signs of distress, such as an abnormal heart rate during labor
+- The baby shows signs of distress, such as an abnormal heart rate during labor

 - Blood clots

-- Risk of additional surgeries, including hysterectomy , bladder repair, or repeat C-sections with future pregnancies
+- The need for more surgeries, such as a hysterectomy , bladder repair, or repeat C-sections with future pregnancies

 What to Expect